 Special consideration for eligibility may be given to:

 - School of Information Sciences graduate students admitted to the MSIM degree program.

 - U.S. permanent residents may be considered for eligibility on a case by case basis.

 NOTE: Students selected for scholarships must meet selection criteria for Federal employment.
 In addition, internship placements and final job placements may require security clearances.
 Scholarship recipients may therefore be required to undergo the background investigation required to obtain such clearances.

-To learn more about this program, please visit the ICSSP website.
+To learn more about this program or to apply, please visit the ICSSP website.